With You At Every Step

 In the vast majority of cases, collaborative divorce offers many benefits over traditional litigation:

-- Efficiency: The collaborative divorce process is not hindered by overloaded courts and judges’ schedules.
+• Efficiency: The collaborative divorce process is not hindered by overloaded courts and judges’ schedules.
 If both parties are committed to the process, they can proceed at their own pace and move things along much more quickly.

-- Cost-effectiveness: Because of the efficiency, plus the lack of courtroom preparation and typical discovery needed, collaborative divorce can usually save money for everyone involved.
+• Cost-effectiveness: Because of the efficiency, plus the lack of courtroom preparation and typical discovery needed, collaborative divorce can usually save money for everyone involved.

-- Peacefulness: Rather than “fighting it out” in the courtroom, collaborative divorce involves both parties working together to come up with the best resolutions possible in the most amicable manner possible, with additional practitioners like therapists and financial neutrals available if needed to advise the best course of action in times of disagreement.
+• Peacefulness: Rather than “fighting it out” in the courtroom, collaborative divorce involves both parties working together to come up with the best resolutions possible in the most amicable manner possible, with additional practitioners like therapists and financial neutrals available if needed to advise the best course of action in times of disagreement.

-- Privacy: The courtroom is a public forum where the intimate details of your marriage are on display.
+• Privacy: The courtroom is a public forum where the intimate details of your marriage are on display.
 Collaborative divorce sessions are private, allowing both parties to talk openly and candidly in order to get to a fair and equitable agreement with those who are there to make their needs come into fruition.

 These are just a few of the important benefits of collaborative divorce.
 It is important to note that the only way collaborative divorce can work is if both parties are committed to the process of resolving divorce issues amicably.
 If only one party is working toward an effective resolution, the collaborative process simply won’t work.

-Contact Law Offices of Anne Schmidt, LLC
+Contact The Law Offices Of Anne Schmidt, LLC